 Scott Knight - Business Development Manager

-Scott Knight is based in the University's Business Solutions department and is the Business Development Manager for the Faculty of Arts.
+Scott is the Business Development Manager for the Faculty of Arts.
 Scott has worked in Higher Education Art & Design since 2001, having previously worked in retail logistics upon graduation from University in 1996.
-He has worked on numerous projects with regional creative SME's in both the East and West Midlands including KTP, ESF Objective 2 and 3 projects.
-Scott also worked with colleagues on a Leonardo da Vinci Transfer of Innovation project whereby the University partnered with a French lead.
-This project was graded a respectable 8 out of 10 upon completion.
+He has worked on numerous projects with SME's in both the East and West Midlands.

 Alison Carminke - Academic Enterprise Manager